Lehigh County, Pennsylvania: Politics and government

+Lehigh County leans Democratic, but is still politically competitive.
 Lehigh County and neighboring Northampton County are part of Pennsylvania's 7th Congressional district.
 The 7th Congressional district is a contentious swing district with neither Republicans nor Democrats winning the district consistently.
 Voters elected Republican Charlie Dent in 2004, 2006, and 2008 and, previously, Republican Pat Toomey in 1998, 2000, and 2002.
 In 2004, the county narrowly voted for John Kerry over George W. Bush for President.
 In 2008, all statewide Democratic candidates won the county with significant leads and, in the presidential election, Barack Obama won the county, 57.1% to 41.5%, over John McCain.
 In the 2012 presidential election, Obama again carried the county but by a narrower margin, 53.17% to 45.52%.